AIBA Development Modules

-All officials working within the Field of Play (FOP) excluding the Supervisor, the Referees & Judges, the Organizing Committee and the AIBA Headquarters Staff are called ITOs.
-ITOs consist of the following persons:
+All officials working within the Field of Play (FOP) excluding the Technical Delegate, the Referees & Judges, the Organizing Committee and the AIBA Headquarters Staff are called International Technical Officials (ITOs).

 The new AIBA Coaches’ Management System is comprehensive, controlled and centralized; therefore, the quality and performances of Coaches at all levels is constantly improving.
 The new AIBA Coaches’ Management System is also to prevent any unqualified Coach to have an influence on the image and quality of the sport of boxing